GeoHistoricalData/geocoder-front/README.md

 - GEOCODER_PG_USER
 - GEOCODER_PG_PASSWORD

-These variables allow the frontend to connect with the postgresql database containing the geohistoricaldata
+These variables allow the frontend to connect with the postgresql database containing the geohistoricaldata.
+For instance, run the following command before running the frontend: export GEOCODER_PG_HOST=176.31.187.44